What is vulnerability scanning?

 A vulnerability scan identifies and reports any weaknesses in your firewalls, software, web applications, servers, and other devices connected to your corporate IT systems.
 It is an essential component of a company’s vulnerability management program and overall security posture.

 Vulnerability scans come in two types: internal and external.
 Internal scans aim to find vulnerabilities within your company’s internal networks and IT assets.
+On the other hand, external scans are conducted on your company’s network perimeter, which connects to the outside world.

-In contrast, external scans are conducted on your company’s network perimeter, which connects to the outside world.
 Essentially, an external scan checks the locks on your house’s entrance doors and windows, while an internal scan checks the locks on the doors of individual rooms.

 To conduct these assessments, companies use a vulnerability scanner, an automated security scanning tool that identifies known vulnerabilities.